TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: js-tokens, source-map-resolve.
-A copy of the source code may be downloaded from https://github.com/lydell/js-tokens.git (js-tokens), https://github.com/lydell/source-map-resolve.git (source-map-resolve).
+The following software may be included in this product: js-tokens.
+A copy of the source code may be downloaded from https://github.com/lydell/js-tokens.git.
 This software contains the following license and notice below:

 The MIT License (MIT)

-Copyright (c) 2014, 2015, 2016, 2017 Simon Lydell
+Copyright (c) 2014, 2015, 2016, 2017, 2018 Simon Lydell

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal